EmilyEtea/EcoTreasure/README.md

 =================================================

-To run, open a terminal and do : cd frontend npm install npm run dev
+To run, open a terminal and do : cd frontend ; npm install ; npm run dev

-Then open a new terminal proceed with : cd backend npm install node server.js
+Then open a new terminal proceed with : cd backend ; npm install ; node server.js

-note : use cmd for terminal
+note : use cmd for terminal,
 ps. aralin ang src codes
 ty mwa